Leading by Example

 My role as an Instructional Technology Coach is a unique space where the spheres of technology and teaching overlap.
 I am always looking for opportunities to create and support a vision and strategic plan for technology use.
 This includes leading professional learning about the potential for technology to transform the learning and enrich the classroom, as well as to prepare teachers to integrate technology in their classrooms.

-A few examples of Professional Development Sessions
+A SAMPLING of MY Professional Development Sessions

 Marie Kondo Your Google Drive

 Just as Marie Kondo encourages us to declutter and tidy your physical space, it is just as important to organize and tidy your virtual space.
 In this Professional Development session, teachers and faculty were led through the philosophy, best practices, and tips & techniques to create a system for leveraging their use of Google Drive through a much more organized and easier to navigate for your own needs.
 The final piece was a worksheet and guided work session to help set teachers up for success!